wo-language/wo/justifications.md

 ## Theory

+When someone makes a new programming language, it should solve a problem, not just do something that vaguely feels attractive because it combines that paradigm from that language and it's based on C so it's fast.

+A similar situation was Scala's improvements over Java.
+It clearly improved the syntax and design, especially with pattern matching, and importantly, interoped with Java.

+I have not seen anything in the programming language landscape like this - a direct child of Go.

+Ultimately, in practice, certain improvements can be more valuable in different circumstances while it doesn't matter in others.
+For example, I had a program that simplifies math expressions, and making that [one file](https://github.com/Branzz/DiscreteMath/blob/scala_integration/src/bran/tree/compositions/expressions/operators/OperatorExpression.scala#L452) Scala out of the whole project shortened [that code](https://github.com/Branzz/DiscreteMath/blob/scala_integration/src/bran/tree/compositions/expressions/operators/OperatorExpression0.java#L223) by about 2.5 times as much because of pattern matching, but all the other files were fine being Java.

+So it is just nice to have the option of an improved design, not a forced grifting replacement for all of Go.

 ### The goals of code

 Code communicates and guarantees that it achieves something when ran by a computer.
 These two fight with each other in ways I won't be able to describe fully here.
 Intention seems to be an important part of Go's philosophy.
 Just keep this in mind for later.